kingston-hackSpace/Fans/README.md

 # Fans (5-12V only)

-⚠️ Note: This tutorial is for low-voltage DC fans only.
+⚠️ Note: This tutorial is for ***low-voltage DC fans only***.
 DO NOT connect high-voltage AC fans devices!

 ---
 ### STEP 1: WIRING